A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: Experimental results

+The results of the numerical experiments for the robust linear classification tasks are presented in Tables \ref{tab_res_linear_robust_mindist}-\ref{tab_res_linear_robust_maxdist}.

-A comparison among the results of Tables \ref{tab_res_linear_robust_mindist}-\ref{tab_res_linear_robust_maxdist} with the third column of Tables \ref{tab_res_determ_mindist}-\ref{tab_res_determ_maxdist} shows that in five out of six cases the robust model outperforms the corresponding deterministic formulation.
-We notice that the performance is particularly good with the argmax decision function \eqref{dec_func_multiclass_linear_argmax} and boxed uncertainty set ($p=\infty$).
-Since such a kind of uncertainty set is the widest around the observation, opting for the most conservative robust model increases the accuracy and prevents from the worst-case realizations of the uncertain data.
+A comparison between these results and those in the third column of Tables \ref{tab_res_determ_mindist}-\ref{tab_res_determ_maxdist} shows that in nine out of ten cases the robust model outperforms the corresponding deterministic formulation.
+This is particularly evident when using the argmax decision function \eqref{dec_func_multiclass_linear_argmax}.
+For instance, considering the \emph{Iris} dataset with $p=\infty$ and $\varepsilon=10^{-1}$, the robust linear model achieves an accuracy of $84.38\%$ (see Table \ref{tab_res_linear_robust_maxdist}), compared to $70.22\%$ for the deterministic counterpart (see Table \ref{tab_res_determ_maxdist}).
+A significant improvement is observed for the \emph{Car} dataset too ($79.42\%$ vs $75.49\%$).

+Regarding the choice of the $\ell_p$-norm used to define the uncertainty set, the results show that no single norm consistently yields the best performance across all tasks.
+Specifically, the $\ell_1$-norm leads to the highest accuracy in four cases, while the $\ell_2$- and $\ell_\infty$-norms are the best in three cases each.
+This variability suggests that the effectiveness of a particular norm is problem-dependent and may be influenced by the structure of the data.